Star Awards 2016: Show 1

-Special Awards
+Special awards

-All-Time Favourite Artistes
+All-Time Favourite Artiste awards

 This award is a special achievement award given out to artiste(s) who have achieved a maximum of 10 popularity awards over 10 years.
 Top 10 winning years the recipients were awarded together are highlighted in boldface.

 Top 10 Most Popular Female Artistes

 The Top 10 Most Popular Female Artistes are decided by telepoll and online voting, which carries a 50% weightage of the combined total score each.
 The telepoll lines were announced on 3 March 2015 in a press conference at Mandarin Orchard Singapore, along with the Top 10 Most Popular Male Artistes.
 Voting for the Female Artistes opened from 4 March, and ended at 8:30 pm on 17 April.

 The nominees are listed in telepoll line order.
 The results of the Top 10 awards are not in any rank order.

-Show 2 (下半场)
+Show 2

 The nominees and representative titles are listed in alphabetical name order, unless otherwise stated.
 Winners are listed first, highlighted in boldface.

 A representative collected the award in place of the nominee.